 In 2019 she published the book John Cage with Fayard Editions, critically acclaimed as a “major work” (Diapason) and “a marvelous read throughout” (Diacritik).
 She has been invited to give conference-concerts at Meiji University (Tokyo), IRCAM, CNSM of Paris, Parsons Paris, University of Paris-Sorbonne (Paris IV), University of Burgundy, École Nationale Supérieure des Beaux-Arts (Lyon).
 Designated program writer and interviewer for the Théâtre de la Ville in Paris, she is an associate researcher at the Center of Research for Arts and Language (UMR 8566 EHESS/CNRS).

-In 2020, Paraty (PIAS distribution) released her album Cage Meets Satie: Works for Two Pianos recorded with the pianist Jay Gottlieb.
-Her previous albums have received excellent reviews and numerous awards: the CD/DVD Tramages (Hortus label) with the Ensemble Mesostics as the soloist for two contemporary works–Trame IV by Martin Matalon and Interstices by Philippe Hurel–was awarded five diapasons by Diapason and four stars by Classica; Vers la Vie Nouvelle (part of the prestigious collection Musicians and the First World War) released by Hortus and Crossing the Line, recorded with the Trio Empreinte for Klarthe, were both “France Musique Choices” and are regularly broadcast by different radio stations.
+With Lucile Richardot et Stéphane Degout, Anne de Fornel will record in 2022 the complete melodies of Nadia et Lili Boulanger for the label Harmonia Mundi.
+In 2020, Paraty (PIAS distribution) released her album Cage Meets Satie: Works for Two Pianos recorded with the pianist Jay Gottlieb which was awarded five stars by Classica magazine.
+Her previous albums have received excellent reviews: the CD/DVD Tramages (Hortus label) with the Ensemble Mesostics as the soloist for two contemporary works–Trame IV by Martin Matalon and Interstices by Philippe Hurel–was awarded five diapasons by Diapason and four stars by Classica; Vers la Vie Nouvelle (part of the prestigious collection Musicians and the First World War) released by Hortus and Crossing the Line, recorded with the Trio Empreinte for Klarthe, were both “France Musique Choices” and are regularly broadcast by different radio stations.